Back to Blog

 Proactive AutomationSends morning briefings, clears inboxes, runs cron jobs for reminders without prompts

-Persistent MemoryStores context in markdown files (SOUL.md, MEMORY.md) for multi-device continuity
+Persistent MemoryStores context in markdown files (SOUL.md, MEMORY.md, IDENTITY.md) for multi-device continuity

-Model FlexibilityWorks with Claude, GPT, DeepSeek, Ollama (local), and other LLM providers
+Model FlexibilityWorks with Claude, GPT, Llama 3.3, DeepSeek, Ollama (local), Moonshot, MiniMax, and more

 The installation requires Node.js 22+ and an API key for the chosen LLM provider.
 Monthly API costs range from $3–$15 depending on usage.